 14. Woodcutters Arms

 Styled in the fashion of a traditional English pub, the Woodcutters Arms is the perfect spot in Hout Bay to enjoy a lazy afternoon in their shaded beer garden with a draught beer (they have 10 draught beers available on tap) or a glass of wine.
 Their menu is British-inspired that includes fish and chips, pot pies and bangers and mash, along with snacks and light meals and a roast on Sundays.
-Happy hour is from 17:00 to 18:00 Mondays to Fridays and their monthly Woodcutters Arms Quiz Night is held every third Monday.
+They host monthly Woodcutters Arms Quiz Night which is held every third Monday.

 Bars in the South Peninsula